dotnet-demos/randomness/README.md

-# Template project for .Net console demo applications with menu
+# .Net console sample for demonstrating capabilities of Random generation
+This demos the capabilities in .Net to generate random numbers, byte array (displayed as base64) etc...
+# How to run
+- Clone and run using Visual Studio

+# Features showcased
+- Random class
+- RandomNumberGenerator class

-# Specifications
+# Tech stack

-- .Net version - .Net 5
+- .Net version - .Net 6
 - Nugets referenced
 	- DotNet.Helpers
 	- easyconsolestd